You are here

-The IMDRF PMD Working Group is currently chaired by Ms Tracey Duffy (First Assistant Secretary, Medical Devices and Product Quality Division, TGA) and includes members representing the following jurisdictions: Argentina, Australia, Brazil, Canada, China, the European Union, Japan, Russia, Saudi Arabia, Singapore, South Korea, the United Kingdom and the United States.
+The IMDRF PMD Working Group is chaired by Ms Tracey Duffy (First Assistant Secretary, Medical Devices and Product Quality Division, TGA)

-The International Medical Device Regulators Forum (IMDRF) PMD Working Group is tasked with developing guidance documents and recommendations for harmonising the regulation of PMDs.
-The adoption of consistent and harmonised requirements for PMDs across various jurisdictions will offer significant benefits to users, patients, manufacturers and regulatory authorities in this rapidly growing area of device manufacture.
+The International Medical Device Regulators Forum (IMDRF) Personalized Medical Devices Working Group is tasked with developing guidance documents and harmonised recommendations for regulating PMDs.
+Consistent and harmonised requirements for PMDs when adopted by various jurisdictions will offer significant benefits to users, patients, manufacturers, and regulatory authorities in this rapidly growing area of device manufacture.